Property Compliance Certificates When Selling: Your Permits for the Hunt

 Yvonne van Wyk

-Compliance certificates are documents issued by qualified inspectors confirming that specific installations in your property meet the legal safety standards required for transfer.
-They are a mandatory part of selling a house in South Africa, without them, the Deeds Office will not register the sale in the buyer's name.
-Each certificate covers a different system: electrical, plumbing, gas, electric fence, or beetle.
-The seller is responsible for obtaining and paying for them.
+Property compliance certificates are documents issued by qualified inspectors confirming that specific installations in your home meet the legal safety standards required for transfer.
+They are a mandatory part of selling a house in South Africa: without them, the Deeds Office will not register the sale in the buyer's name.
+Each certificate covers a different system, electrical, plumbing, gas, electric fence, or beetle, and the seller is responsible for obtaining and paying for them.

 Key takeaways